How the blog was built part 5 - import a backup

 Photo by Andy Li / Unsplash

-Now I can backup and update the blog but a few times I have had to manually import the rest of the blog data.
-You saw from the backup scripts in part 1 it will export the blog content as a JSON file and the content (that includes all the images used) as a ZIP file.
-The blog is manually imported via:
+Now I can backup and update the blog but a few times I have had to manually re-import the blog data.
+You saw from the backup scripts in part 1 will export the blog content as a JSON file and the content (that includes all the images used) as a ZIP file.
+The blog is manually imported with these steps:

-• The blog content JSON file is imported from the Settings Lab Import button.
+• The blog content JSON file from the Settings Lab Import button.

-• The images content is uncompressed from the ZIP file into the blog folder.
+• The images content uncompressed from the ZIP file and into the blog folder.

 • The profile is reset whenever the blog is reset and the details have to be manually updated again, the profile text and pictures.

-I've done this enough times and I need to update the Ghost blog and fix any Snyk reported security issues.
-I need to automate and this article will show the scripts that will help import a backup automatically.
-These scripts are a work-in-progress because I haven't yet executed them.
+I've done this enough times and I need to update the Ghost blog version and fix any Snyk reported security issues.
+I will automate all this and will show the scripts that will help import a backup automatically.
+These scripts are a work-in-progress because I haven't needed to execute them .
 This code is my educated guess so far and I will update the code once I have confirmed them working.

 Importing the blog content